eth-clients/slashing-protection-interchange-tests/README.md

 given slot from the given `pubkey`.
 The `should_succeed` field describes whether this signing should be accepted (true) or rejected (false).
 Clients using a slashing protection mechanism that admits false positives may consider a rejection as success even if `should_succeed` is true.
+If the block is signed successfully it should be incorporated into the slashing protection database.

 Each attestation in `attestations` is structured as: